NSpaceMan5/math-render-pipeline/README.md

 Three tabs:

-- **Live render** — adjust parameters for any of the three formulas, see output instantly
+- **Live render** — adjust parameters for any of the four formulas, see output instantly
-- **Gallery** — 12 seeded renders across all formulas
+- **Gallery** — 16 seeded renders across all formulas
 - **Metrics** — runtime, cost per megapixel, raw metadata

 ## What This Is